PerfectlySoft/Perfect-Mustache/README.md

 struct TestHandler: MustachePageHandler { // all template handlers must inherit from PageHandler
 	// This is the function which all handlers must impliment.
 	// It is called by the system to allow the handler to return the set of values which will be used when populating the template.
-	// - parameter context: The MustacheEvaluationContext which provides access to the WebRequest containing all the information pertaining to the request
+	// - parameter context: The MustacheWebEvaluationContext which provides access to the HTTPRequest containing all the information pertaining to the request
 	// - parameter collector: The MustacheEvaluationOutputCollector which can be used to adjust the template output.
 For example a `defaultEncodingFunc` could be installed to change how outgoing values are encoded. func extendValuesForResponse(context contxt: MustacheWebEvaluationContext, collector: MustacheEvaluationOutputCollector) {
 		var values = MustacheEvaluationContext.MapType()